RasaHQ/rasa/docs/user-guide/connectors/slack.rst

      to provide this value in your credentials later in these instructions.
 It should start with ``xoxb``.

-  4. The endpoint for receiving Slack messages is ``http://<host>:<port>/webhooks/slack/webhook``, replacing the host and port with the appropriate values that point to your Rasa X or Rasa Open Source deployment.
-This is the URL you should add in the "OAuth & Permissions"
+  4. In the "OAuth & Permissions > Redirect URLs" enter the endpoint for receiving Slack messages.
+This is the same URL you entered above for Interactivity & Shortcuts -``http://<host>:<port>/webhooks/slack/webhook``.
-     "Redirect URLs" and "Interactivity & Shortcuts"

   5. Go to the "Event Subscriptions" section, turn on the "Enable Events" and add the endpoint here also.